vitalab/vitalab.github.io/deep-learning/_posts/2018-03-01-DataDistillation.md

 <img src="/deep-learning/images/DataDistilling/1.png" width="600">

-There is four step for data distillation:
+There is four steps for data distillation:
 1. training a model on manually labeled data.
 2. applying the trained model to multiple transformations of unlabeled data.
 3. converting the predictions on the unlabeled data into labeles by ensembling the predictions.